agiacomelli/Clipcommander/README.md

 It comes without saying that this only makes sense, if you're able to define some custom keybindings on your computer.

-With Linux this is done very easily, with macOs, too, with Windows -: who cares?
+With Linux this is done very easily, with macOS, too, with Windows -: who cares?